There is not an ounce of flour to be found anywhere. ‘The shelves are empty,’ Mum phones to tell me. ‘I’ve looked everywhere.’

 ‘It was a team effort.’
 She nods to her partner, who smiles smugly at his cake-making capabilities.

-I head for the kitchen and cut the last few slices of my cake.
+I hang up, head for the kitchen and cut the last few slices of my cake.

 Chris takes a bite.
 I hear it crunch, not a good sign for a supposedly soft and fluffy sponge.

 ‘It does have a strange taste,’ he says.